No products in the cart.

 - Add finishing details

-Once you’ve finished, turn on your favorite 80s playlist, slip on your shutter shades, give yourself the once-over in and 2 thumbs up and invite your friends over for a dance party (okay, that’s what I did – you don’t have to, but it’s kind of just what happens once you put the glasses on…) 😉
+Once you’ve finished, turn on your favorite 80s playlist, slip on your shutter shades, give yourself the once-over (2 enthusiastic thumbs up!) and invite your friends over for a dance party (okay, that’s what I did – you don’t have to, but it’s kind of just what happens once you put the glasses on…).

 TOTALLY TUBULAR 80s TIP: Wanna go all-in on the eighties theme?
-You can make any your own 3-D glasses by gluing (1) red & (1) blue transparency piece to the left and right eyehole of your glasses!
+You can make any of your own 3-D glasses by gluing (1) red & (1) blue transparency pieces to the left and right eyeholes of your glasses!